Brand Style Guide Table of Contents

 Conclusion

 A well-made brand style guide will drastically help every business convert faster and get more done more efficiently with less money.
 It's important to remember that all sections of a brand style guide are just as important as the others.
 The brand colors, voice, story, positioning, and strategy all play a huge role in eliciting emotions from your potential customer.
-Brand guidelines are made to help companies save money and create brand equity, which if done right, helps companies leverage their brand and charge more.
+Brand guidelines are made to help companies save money and create brand equity, which, if done right, helps companies leverage their brand and charge more.

 cover banner for a brand style guide